roytang/blog/content/post/2005/01/games-star-ocean-till-the-end-of-time.md

 Really, the "I'd like an explanation" thing could just be placed in the second menu.
 I should only have to decide two things: One, I want to fight a ranking battle; and two, I want to choose my opponent.
 Single battles or team battles are slightly worse, as you must choose your fighter and your difficulty level in addition to the above choices.
 I wonder how hard it would have been to make a simple menu system for the arena, instead of relying on the conversation system?

 I realize this is a really petty thing to note, but when you start playing the battle arena, you have to go through those menus repeatedly every two or three minutes.
 It got annoying fast.
-And don't get me started on those bunny races&#8230;
+And don't get me started on those bunny races...

 The other bad thing is: bad endings.
 Well, I wasn't expecting much given that the story wasn't that good anyway, but eh?
 The general ending wasn't much more than "Hey, we're still alive!
 Cool!", and the individual endings were a bit sleepy.
 Or maybe it was just the lackluster music playing during the endings?

 Overall though, a decidedly good game, one I'm going to try to finish at least two more times, and a worthy end to the Star Ocean series.
-Looking forward to Tri-Ace's next series&#8230; </p>
+Looking forward to Tri-Ace's next series...  </p>

 <div>
   [1] and a side-story for a portable<br /> [2] that means I actually finished two RPGs last year.
 That's right.
 I think FF X-2 was an RPG and was released last year.<br /> [3] just finished the Maze of Tribulations today.
 Quick tip: the boss there is cake if you have paralysis immunity.
-Mmm&#8230;cake.<br /> [4] read: Nel<br /> [5] which is why I never finished Xenosaga.
+Mmm... cake.<br /> [4] read: Nel<br /> [5] which is why I never finished Xenosaga.
 I hope we get more RPGs that don't try to be a cinemafest like Metal Gear Solid 3.
 Gee, two quick reviews of games I didn't finish in a foot note!
 I'm proud.
 </div>